dwivedialok/eventsproducer/README.md

  $ git clone https://github.com/dwivedialok/eventsconsumer.git
 ```

-Now you can import these projects into IntelliJ using pom.xml file and using “Import project” option of IntelliJ.
+Now you can import these projects into IntelliJ using `pom.xml` file and using **Import project** option of IntelliJ.
 However, we suggest creating project step by step as will be shown in the hands-on exercise session in the workshop.